Need to talk? Call 1800 882 436.

 Child Care Subsidy

-This payment helps families with the cost of childcare.
-It is for children 13 years old and under, but is also available to children 14 to 18 years old if they have a disability or can’t be left unsupervised.
-The payment is paid directly to the child care provider to reduce the fees you pay.
+This payment helps families with the cost of child care.
+It's for children aged 13 years and under.
+It's also available to help support children 14 to 18 years old if they have a disability or can't be left unsupervised.

-To receive this payment you must:
+To receive the Child Care Subsidy payment, you must:

 • use an approved child care service